casework/casework.github.io/CONTRIBUTE.md

 If you have a JSON-LD narrative to edit or contribute, please review this section's directions.

 The CASE website makes some trades from ease of development for the sake of presentation with static, version-controlled files.
 The narrative pages are backed by JSON snippets, as inline data samples and as functional JSON-LD data.
 Each narrative has a file named after its directory's basename, e.g. [`urgent_evidence.json`](examples/urgent_evidence/urgent_evidence.json); this file is also backed by those JSON snippets.
-Further, that composite JSON-LD file also backs one (and soon to be more) queries that support the README.
+Further, that composite JSON-LD file also backs queries that support the README.

 `make` handles compiling the README and its supporting files.
 So, to edit a narrative's `index.html`, **don't edit index.html**.
 Likewise for the JSON snippet file.
 Instead, a source file should be edited, and `make` should be run to build all the "Downstream" affected files.